Why Diversity Matters

 Fairly Typical in Racial Diversity

-Ethnically diverse college campuses allow students to get to know and learn from others from different racial and ethnic backgrounds.
+Racially diverse college campuses allow students to get to know and learn from others from different racial and ethnic backgrounds.
 It also means the school is working to fairly represent and support all students.

-Alderson - Broaddus University's ethnic diversity is on par with the national average.
+Alderson Broaddus University's representation of the races is on par with the national average.

 If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.

-At Alderson Broaddus College, the disparity between men and women on campus is far lower than the national average.
-The undergraduate student body at Alderson - Broaddus University is equally balanced.
+At Alderson Broaddus University, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Alderson Broaddus University is equally balanced.

-This college is ranked at #528 in male to female diversity nationwide.
-The undergraduate population is comprised of 582 males and 503 females.
+This university is ranked at #677 in male to female diversity nationwide.
+The undergraduate population is comprised of 453 males and 383 females.

 Geographic Diversity is High

 Would you prefer a school that attracts students from all across the U.S.?
 If so this may be the school for you.

 We looked at where each of the school's admitted students lived before attending in order to come up with the geographic diversity ranking.